Adversarial Learning of Intermediate Acoustic Feature for End-to-End Lightweight Text-to-Speech: Experiments

+\textbf{Ablation Study} We performed a comparison MOS (CMOS) test on the test dataset to investigate the effect of the proposed methods on the overall performance.
+Table \ref{table:CMOS} presents the results of the two ablation studies.
+In the first study, the conditional discriminator was removed and only reconstruction loss was applied.
+The result shows that adopting a GANs for the prosody predictor enhances the naturalness of generated speech because it improves the estimation power of the prior compared to the one using only L1 loss.
+For the second study, the input of the internal aligner ${h}_{ph}+{h}_{pr}$ was replaced with phonetic embedding ${h}_{ph}$.
+The experimental result also demonstrates that providing phoneme-level acoustic information (prosody embedding) to the aligner is helpful for further improving the generation quality due to the robust time alignment between text and acoustic features.

-\textbf{Alignment convergence} We also compared the alignment convergence rate of the two experiments from the ablation study of the prosody conditioned aligner.
-To check this, we calculated the mean mel-cepstral distance (MCD) between synthesized and ground-truth audio samples after synchronizing them in time with dynamic time warping (DTW) \cite{Battenberg2020LocationRelativeAM}.
-As shown in Fig \ref{fig:MCD}, the MCD-DTW values of the proposed aligner rapidly decrease during the early stage of training (prior to 4k iterations), and continuously show higher performance (lower MCD-DTW values) than the baseline in every iteration.
-As we also demonstrated in the second ablation study, we verify that our method has robust alignment performance and rapidly converges in the learning process.
+\textbf{Alignment Convergence} We also compared the alignment convergence rate of the two experiments from the ablation study of the prosody-conditioned aligner.
+To check this, we calculated the mean mel-cepstral distance (MCD) between synthesized and ground-truth audio samples after synchronizing them using time with dynamic time warping (DTW) \cite{battenberg2020location}.
+As shown in Fig \ref{fig:MCD}, the MCD-DTW values of the proposed aligner rapidly decrease during the early stage of training (prior to 4k iterations).
+Further, the proposed method outperformed the baseline with lower MCD-DTW values in every iteration, in accordance with the second result of the ablation study.